gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-False rumors arising from cashier D. S. McGrath's enforced absence (reports he had absconded or committed suicide) prompted withdrawals.
+Cashier D. S. McGrath's three-day absence due to illness sparked false reports he had absconded or committed suicide, prompting withdrawals.

 Random Run